Hogun

 Hogun the Grim is a fictional character appearing in American comic books published by Marvel Comics.
 He is a charter member of the Warriors Three, a trio of Asgardian adventurers and supporting cast of Thor in the Marvel Universe.

-Tadanobu Asano portrayed the character in the Marvel Cinematic Universe films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok (2017).
+Tadanobu Asano portrays Hogun in the Marvel Cinematic Universe films Thor (2011), Thor: The Dark World (2013), and Thor: Ragnarok (2017).
+Additionally, Travis Willingham, Clancy Brown, and Paul Dobson have voiced Hogun in animation.

 Publication history

 Hogun first appeared in Journey into Mystery #119 (August 1965), and was created by Stan Lee and Jack Kirby.

 Writer Stan Lee envisioned him as sharing several traits with characters played by actor Charles Bronson.